tovaperlman/ITU_Project/itu-project/docs/datagat.md

 # Data Gathering

+## Getting Started
+### Instructions to Create Model-Ready Dataset

+1. Create a Conda virtual environment with all the packages installed by following the directions below.
+A note that if you have a mac, some of the packages like GDAL might be harder to install.
+    - Make sure you have the miniconda shell or another type of terminal installed.
+Type `conda info --envs` to see the other environments that exist and to verify you are in the base environment.
+    - Then type `conda env create tovaperlman/itu_test_02` .
+It should take a few moments to minutes for all the packages to download.
+    - Once this is done, you can check that it's an environment present in your computer by typing again `conda info --envs`
+    - Then to activate the environment you can type `conda activate itu_test_02`

+2. Once you've activated the environment which has all the necessary packages and dependencies installed, navigate in the same terminal to wherever you've saved the repository.
+Within that navigate to src/scripts/map_offline/.
+Then open the repository within a code editor (Visual Studio Code, Atom, Pycharm, etc.)

+3. To generate a dataframe comprising any target variables and predictors that you wish to use, first set up the use case configurations in feature_engineering/configs.py.
+Details of the configurable variables and their expected assignments can be found in the 'Meta Data Information/ configurations' section of the documentation.

+For this, you must separately get access tokens for open cell ID, Google Earth Engine, and Facebook API.
+Once you have these, log all of them in the configs file.
+Otherwise, you will get errors when trying to run the scripts.

+For [Open Cell ID](https://opencellid.org/), you just need to sign up for an account and it will give you an API Access Token.

+For Google Earth Engine, you must first [sign up](https://signup.earthengine.google.com/) for a [Google Earth Engine account](https://earthengine.google.com/).
+You cannot use Google Earth Engine unless your application has been approved.
+Once you receive the application approval email, you can log in to the Earth Engine Code Editor to get familiar with the JavaScript API.

+For Facebook API Access Token, follow the directions from the World Bank [here](https://worldbank.github.io/connectivity_mapping/facebook_nbs/getting_your_token.html)

+4. Having correctly set the desired configurations, all you need to do is run 'main.py'.
+Following this, a dataset for model training and/or application will be saved within a training_sets folder, which is situated within the data directory.

 ## Internal Data
 1. Surveys from ITU for Brazil and Thailand <br></br>
     The target variable for our modeling was the proportion of a population around a particular school that was connected to the internet.
 It therefore ranged from 0-1, with 0 being zero percent connected and 100 being 100% connected to the internet.
 We chose to measure this on a school level as one of our objectives, through working with UNICEF, was to detect schools that could be connected to the internet and further serve the community they are located.

-    Within the Brazil Survey data, we received information on household internet connectivity on an enumeration area level.
+    Within the Brazil survey data, we received information on household internet connectivity on an enumeration area level.
 This presented a slight challenge as the level of granularity of the school data was slightly different from the enumeration data or census tract.
 Thus, we matched the school points to the enumeration area data.
 We could not use all the school points as we only had enumeration areas for a specific amount of tracts in Brazil.
 Thus we had to subset our school points data to around 11,000 points.
 Once we connected the schools to the enumeration areas we were able to build our training data set. <br></br>

 2. School Points from UNICEF for Brazil <br></br>
     We got the school points in lat, long format from UNICEF for Brazil.
 Unfortunately, we were not able to obtain the school points for Thailand.
-We thus turned to OpenStreetMap to obtain school points for Thailand.
+We turned to OpenStreetMap to obtain school points for Thailand.
 We obtained many school points but filtered them to the schools that we were positive were schools as some were tagged as dance schools or even ATM's.
-Our school points script is thus specific for obtaining the OSM points.
+Our school points script is specific for obtaining the OSM points.

     Should we say something about the licensing?